mnot/I-D/draft-nottnick-ietf-decisions.md

 Once rough consensus is established and documented, it can only be reconsidered if genuinely new information becomes available.
 The consensus caller determines whether this bar is met; like other decisions, that determination is appealable.

-To avoid confusion, make our process and the status of decisions legible to newcomers, and facilitate review, groups MUST maintain a record of decisions, including characterisation of support and any objections indicating their disposition.
-This might be in e-mail, a publicly available document, or an issues list.
+To avoid confusion, make our process and the status of decisions legible to newcomers, and facilitate review, groups record their consensus decisions; see {{communicating}}.

 ## Assuring Authority {#authority}

-All decisions MUST be within the authority of the body making them.
+All consensus decisions MUST be within the authority of the body making them.
 For Working Groups, this means that they are required to be within the declared scope of the group's charter.

 This does not mean that a charter needs to enumerate all questions that a group makes decisions upon; assuring authority is a necessarily interpretive act.
 When there is a dispute about the authority to make a given decision, the consensus caller will make a determination.
 Like all decisions, this is appealable.